anntzer/mplterm/README.rst

 Protocols
 ---------

+The following protocols are implemented; they are listed in the default order in which ``mplterm`` searches a protocol supported by the underlying terminal.

+- The ``kitty`` protocol is supported by the kitty and WezTerm terminals.
 - The ``iterm2`` protocol is supported by the iterm2, WezTerm, and wsltty_
   terminals.
 Note that plain mintty_ is not supported.
-- The ``kitty`` protocol is only supported by the kitty terminal.
-The implementation is currently based on ``icat``, and thus requires ImageMagick.
 - The ``sixel`` protocol requires a `sixel-capable terminal`_ (xterm_ and mlterm_ are known to work) and ImageMagick≥7.0.1.
 Note that ``mplterm`` will automatically and silently set (once) the ``numColorRegisters`` resource to